 Personally, I like to do about 10 shoulder shrugs and some imitation swimming with my arms to warm-up my upper body.
-Then, to get my lower body geared up for the swim, I’ll do 10 knee bends and flex, stretch and loosen my ankles.
+Then, to get my lower body geared up for the swim, I’ll do 10 knee bends and flex, stretch and loosen my ankles while wearing an ankle brace.
 Then I’m sufficiently warmed up and ready to swim.
 Your workout should start out with some type of in water warm-up that is easy.
 Some examples are:

 - 200 swim, 200 kick, 200 pull, 200 swim

 - 400-500 swim